Is It Good to Take a Shower Everyday?

 We all know taking a shower is good for our health and mind.
-But, do you know is it good to take a shower everyday?
+But, do you know if is it good to take a shower everyday?
 Don’t be worried if you don’t know.
 Unfortunately, most of us don’t.

 But this is not enough.
 There are so many things that control shower frequency.
 You should know what forces you to shower, what would happen if you don’t shower regularly, and what should be the perfect shower frequency for you.